Dr. Zed Blanco

 - Shout-Out: Jaynis and Jaynistown are one to Jayne Cobb of Firefly.

-One of the highest-ranking bandits in the first game, he lords over the Salt Flats from an abandoned mining rig.
+The supreme leader of the bandits in the first game, he lords over the Salt Flats from an abandoned mining rig.

-- Disc-One Final Boss: He is the leader of the bandits.
+- Disc-One Final Boss: He is the leader of the bandits, being the boss of Sledge, Mad Mel, and Krom.
 After him comes the Crimson Lance and the Guardians.

 - His Name Really Is "Barkeep": According to cut dialog from his brother Captain Flynt in Borderlands 2, Baron is literally his first name.
 Their parents were douchebags.
 Averted in Borderlands 3 with the third Flynt brother, Zane.